 Keep it clear

-To maintain the best quality of care for patients, the dental team must communicate clearly and effectively with each other.
+To maintain the best quality of care for patients, all members of the dental team must communicate clearly and effectively with each other.
 This is especially important when delegating treatment, referring a patient to a specialist or ordering dental appliances from a laboratory.

 - Have a clear understanding of what you want to achieve and how it'll be done before discussing tasks with others.